-Within minutes of setting out in to the swamps in a motorised canoe I saw two large river otters frolicking, and a pair of eyes poking out of the water.
-They belonged to a caiman – a small alligator.
+Within minutes of setting out in to the swamps in a motorized canoe I saw two large river otters frolicking, and a pair of eyes poking out of the water.
+They belonged to a caiman — a small alligator.
 Minutes later, I saw another one sunning itself on a rock.
 On a sunset trip, there were several eyes glinting back at me out of the dark marshes.

-I soon realised that, in the Pantanal, these creatures were everywhere.
+I soon realized that, in the Pantanal, these creatures were everywhere.
 The same goes for capybara, which resemble oversized guinea pigs: I would see families playing on banks or snuffling in the gardens of my lodge.